Jossindev/ms-resource-service/README.md

-To run application in container:
+*To run application in 3 containers separately:

 1.Create jar and build Dockerfile image
 ```